 The Ryobi wet tile saw does a decent job of cutting a low- to moderate amount of tile for most do-it-yourselfers' tiling needs.
 The saw is versatile enough to accommodate tile of many sizes and thickness.
 The low price also makes this saw an attractive alternative to renting a tile saw for a few days.

-Installing Tile?
-Then You Need a Wet Tile Saw
+Buying a Wet Tile Saw vs. Renting

-This slows down your cut at the end to minimize broken tiles.
-Should you purchase the optional pump (see next section), the Clean Wave Wall™ prevents sediment from junking up the pump.
-Finally, the bevel block lets you scribe bevels into the tile edges.
+One special feature of this saw is a simple spring-like device that Ryobi calls an End-of-Cut Reminder.
+This feature slows down your cut at the end to minimize broken tiles.
+There's also a bevel block that lets you scribe bevels into the tile edges.

 Pumpless Flow System

-The base-level Ryobi 7" tile saw has what they term a Pumpless Flow System™.
-Tile needs a constant flow of water to keep the work piece cool and to minimize debris.
+The base-level Ryobi 7-Inch tile saw has what the company terms a Pumpless Flow System.
+Tile needs a constant flow of water to keep the material cool and to minimize debris.

-The rip guide and bevel block snap firmly into place, and at the angles you want--without wiggling and readjusting.
+The rip guide and bevel block snap firmly into place, and at the angles you want—without wiggling and readjusting.

-The Easy-Glide Table™ does glide less easily than one might expect.
-Consequently, your work piece moves into the blade with a tiny bit of pull.
+The Easy-Glide Table does glide less easily than one might want.
+Consequently, your tile material moves into the blade with a tiny bit of pull.